Notes on the Geography of Peninsular India: Udaipur City

 The question arises: how are bricks and other building materials brought to the site?

-Here, along with ubiquitous cattle, is your answer: donkeys.
+Here is your answer: donkeys.

 Returning after a delivery.